laravel/framework/readme.md

 - Passing `null` into a `where` call will not short-cut into `whereNull`.
 - Changed Blade `{{ }}` to not escape.
 Made the triple braces escape.
 - Added `DB::getName` to get the configured name of the connection.
 - Made Eloquent casing agnostic.
 Will use whatever casing the properties use.
-Added `snakeRelations` property to model (default `true`) to control casing on relationships when using `toArray`.
+Added `snakeAttributes` property to model (default `true`) to control casing on relationships when using `toArray`.

 ## Beta 3